 In fact, the current President of the US is an entertainer and for a lot of people idea of him becoming a President was a joke.
 But it’s the logical consequence of the world created by daily shows and comedians who became political commentators.
 In the world of "old" political discourse, Donald Trump would never become a President.
 But in the "new" world of comedy, it's precisely him, who should be a President.

 Nowadays comedians also bring a lot of pure anger into the world.
 Please watch "Stephen Colbert at the 2006 White House Correspondents' Dinner" video and his commentary on it.
 He went there to make fun of President Bush, and he made him extremely angry by the end of the evening.
 In what moral framework is it acceptable to consciously make other people angry?
 He had no intentions for President to change his positions, opinions or actions.
 Because if he had, he would approach the problem differently.
 I think all he cared about was his fame.
 He prioritized his ego and made the President of the United States angry.
 When someone is angry, it's quite difficult to act and reason appropriately.
 You become less rational, more aggressive and bitter.
-It doesn't matter if I agree with policies of President Bush, I think Stephen Colbert is a "bad guy" here.
-He is essentially a high-school bully.
+It doesn't matter if I agree with policies of President Bush, I think Stephen Colbert is essentially a high-school bully in this situation.
 Instead of being engaged in a constructive dialog he went for inappropriate behavior of the poorly developed teenager.

 If you are liberal, why do you waste your energies blaming Trump, conservatives, Fox News, etc?
 What is the point in such blame?
-At least half of the responsibility lies on liberals.
-The only constructive way is to withdraw blame and hatred, analyze own mistakes and follow up with some conclusions and lessons learned about own behavior.
+Big part of the responsibility lies with liberals.
+The only constructive way is to withdraw blame and hate, analyze own mistakes and follow up with some conclusions and lessons learned about own behavior.